The Cost of One Part

 After receiving a quote from a fabrication company, the cost of just one part surprises many people.
 It’s important to realize the price of a part encompasses four areas:

 - Materials – Materials include raw materials such a sheet stock, bar stock, and rod stock.

 - Direct Labor – Labor cost assigned to make the products.
 Axis has two direct labor rates.
 Novice and journeyman.
 Each process performed at Axis is assigned a direct labor rate.

 - Overhead – machine cost, office wages, sales wages, payroll taxes, employee health care, rent, Axis calculates its overhead rate periodically and make adjustments based on current cost and labor hours.
 We add a “machine overhead” to our standard overhead factoring in the cost of the equipment used.

-- Outsourcing – Cost associated with subcontracting processes not completed in house.
+- Outsourcing – Cost associated with subcontracting processes not completed in-house.

-The quoting process involves assigning set-up time, and production time to each process needed to complete a part.
+To begin, the quoting process involves assigning set-up time, and production time to each process needed to complete a part.
 Set-up includes programming and setting up of a machine to make a part.
 The set-up time is divided by the order quantity, and added to the production time, material cost, and outsourcing cost to get the part price.
 As a result, the design and initial set-up is a big portion of the overall cost.